wyhuai/PhysHOI/README.md

 To change the size of the ball, add `--ball_size 1.5`, and you can change the value as you like:

-To test with different data frame rates, change the value of `--frames_scale` as you like.
+To test with different data frame rates, change the value of `--frames_scale` as you like, e.g., 1.5.

 To save the images, add `--save_images` to the command, and the images will be saved in `physhoi/data/images`.